plusserver/docs/content/en/compute/pluscloudopen/reference/volumes-snap-back/_index.md

 ---
-title: "(Encrypted) volumes, snapshots and backups"
+title: "Volumes, snapshots and backups"
 type: "docs"
 weight: 50
 date: 2023-02-24
 description: >
-  Creating (encrypted) volumes, snapshots and backups
+  Creating and managing volumes, snapshots and backups
 ---

 ## Volumes

 Volumes represent (Block) Storage in OpenStack.
 Volumes are used as disks in instances.
 If not explicitly mentioned otherwise, volumes reside on a [Ceph](https://ceph.io/en/) storage system and are attached to the instance via network using the [RADOS](https://docs.ceph.com/en/quincy/rbd/index.html) protocol.
 The "**Volumes**" menu allows you to manage volumes in your project.

 <img src="image2020-10-22_15-21-57.png" alt="screenshot of the volumes menu" width="50%" height="50%" title="Volumes menu">